-Total direct compensation of the NEOs, other than the Chief Executive Officer, represents the sum of salary, target annual bonus, pension value and value of the option grant, and is competitive with the median to third quartile of the Comparative Group.
-No options are granted to the Chief Executive Officer as his interest in the principal shareholder constitutes a sufficient long-term incentive.
-Consequently, the Chief Executive Officer's total direct compensation is between the first quartile and the median of the Comparative Group's Chief Executive Officers' total direct compensation.
+Total direct compensation of the NEOs, other than the Chief Executive Officer, represents the sum of salary, target annual bonus, pension value and estimated fair value of the long-term incentive grants, and is competitive with the median to third quartile of the relevant comparative group.
+The total direct compensation of the Chief Executive Officer, who does not receive any long-term incentives, is competitive with the first quartile of the Combined Group.